t2k-software/t2kdm/README.md

 Make sure you have a valid grid proxy.
 Then simply run:

-    $ t2kdm-tests
+    $ hkdm-tests

 Scripts
 -------

-The T2K Data Manager provides a bunch of scripts for handling the data.
+The HyperK Data Manager provides a bunch of scripts for handling the data.
-They all start with `t2kdm-*` and come with (basic) instructions when called with `-h`.
+They all start with `hkdm-*` and come with (basic) instructions when called with `-h`.

 Command Line Interface
 ----------------------

-The T2K Data Manager also provides a command line interface (CLI), which behaves similar to the classic `ftp` client:
+The HyperK Data Manager also provides a command line interface (CLI), which behaves similar to the classic `ftp` client:

-    $ t2kdm-cli
+    $ hkdm-cli
-    Welcome to the T2K Data Manager CLI.
+    Welcome to the HyperK Data Manager CLI.
+    A fork of the T2K Data Manager.
       ____  ___   _  _  ____  __  __       ___  __    ____
      (_  _)(__ \ ( )/ )(  _ \(  \/  )___  / __)(  )  (_  _)
        )(   / _/ |   (  )(_) ))    ((___)( (__  )(__  _)(_